hasithaa/bal.tips/content.en/docs/types/simple/boolean/index.md

 # Boolean Data Type

 The Boolean data type represents boolean truth values: `true` and `false`.
+You may use boolean values to represent various conditions in your program.
+For example, you can use a boolean value to represent whether a file exists or not, whether a user is logged in or not, etc. Use-cases of boolean values are endless.

 <!--more-->